This topic describes typical problems and their solutions that you might face while utilizing the node auto scaling feature.

 Scale-in behavior

-The requested resource threshold of each pod is higher than the specified scale-in threshold.
+The requested resource threshold of each pod on the node is higher than the specified scale-in threshold.

-The pod that runs the kube-system namespace on the node.
+The pod runs in the kube-system namespace on the node.

-A scheduling policy forces the pods to run on the current node.
-In this case, the pods cannot be scheduled to other nodes.
+A scheduling policy forces the pods to run on the current node, preventing them from being scheduled to other nodes.

-How do I enable or disable pod eviction for a DaemonSet pod?
+How do I enable or disable eviction for a specific DaemonSet?

-If the DaemonSet pod eviction feature is disabled, DaemonSet pods that have the annotation are evicted only if the node hosts pods other than DaemonSet pods.
-If you want to use the annotation to evict a node that hosts only DaemonSet pods, you must first enable the DaemonSet pod eviction feature.
+If the DaemonSet pod eviction feature is disabled, DaemonSet pods with the annotation are evicted only if the node hosts pods other than DaemonSet pods.
+To use the annotation to evict a node that hosts only DaemonSet pods, you must first enable the DaemonSet pod eviction feature.

 You must add the preceding annotation to the DaemonSet pod instead of the DaemonSet.